 A few more favorites I like to share with kids: Number the Stars, by Lois Lowry; Linda Sue Park's A Single Shard; and Sarah, Plain and Tall, by Patricia MacLachlan.
-Any of Chris Van Dusen's picture books make kids (and me!) laugh: A Camping Spree with Mr. Magee and Learning to Ski with Mr. Magee are two of my favorites.
+Any of Chris Van Dusen's picture books make kids (and me!) laugh: A Camping Spree with Mr. Magee, Learning to Ski with Mr. Magee, and Circus Ship are three of my favorites.

 one of my favorite hobbies.
 Living near the Maine woods is great for taking

 nature photos.
 The seashore is not too far away, and that is another beautiful